WebDevStudios/docusaurus-starter/README.md

 ## Configuration

 Please see the `docusaurus.config.js` file in the root of this project.
-Learn more about [configuring Docusaurus](https://docusaurus.io/docs/configuration).
+Learn more about [setting up this config](https://docusaurus.io/docs/docusaurus.config.js).

 ```js
 // the basic shape of docusaurus.config.js